kdorichev/cv_edge_detection/README.md

-This repository contains the code and images to demonstrate edge detection in static images and in real-time videostream.
+This repository contains the code and images to demonstrate edge detection in static images and in real-time video stream.
 Tools used:
 * Matlab/Octave
 * OpenCV library in Python.